 Here's a few reasons why I've never taught it in a group class:

-2) It requires a huge amount of shoulder strength in external rotation, protraction, and upside down to name a few.
+2) Headstand requires a huge amount of shoulder strength in external rotation, protraction, and upward rotation of the scapula to name a few.
 A student would need to have impeccable alignment in forearm planks and dolphin, coupled with an ability to have stable shoulders in forearm balance before adding in a headstand.
 In addition, some classes and styles of yoga have students hold this pose for 5-10 minutes in class.
 We don't know what the long term damage can be to the neck and spine from holding a pose like this daily for that duration, so use your judgment!

 4) Folks sometimes interpret headstand as time to jump on their head, literally.
-Whereas you can kick into handstands relatively safely, headstand kicking is a big safety no-no. Also, I hate being in a class where someone falls over backwards out of headstand-not only does it sound awful, it is painful.
+Whereas you can kick into handstands relatively safely, headstand kicking up is a terrifying prospect.
+Also, I hate being in a class where someone falls over backwards out of headstand-not only does it sound awful, it is painful.
 (And never go upside down near a door, window, or an open flame, folks!).
-Let's just say I think that kipping handstand push-ups can also be silly and dangerous (just aim for a normal handstand push-up!
-Plenty hard.)
 In many ways, the foundations of handstands and forearm stands are much safer, both in terms of falling, and in terms of building long term strength for other poses and movements.
+If you are determined to practice headstand, add in the piking piece to gain strength in the lower body, rather than hopping up!

-5) We've built up a false history for headstand- yoga asanas are not thousands of years old-most poses were "created" and studied in the last hundred years.
-Attaching serious health and historical value to one or two poses is ridiculous and unfair to practitioners for whom this is not suitable and will never be suitable.
+5) We've built up a false history for headstand; most yoga asanas are not thousands of years old-most poses were "created" and codified in the last hundred years.
+Attaching serious health and historical value to one or two poses (more than anything else) is ridiculous and unfair to practitioners for whom this is not suitable and will never be suitable.
 You can have a full beneficial yoga practice WITHOUT headstand, shoulderstand, or even downward dog!
 This doesn't mean that you (or anyone) can't practice that pose anymore, but be aware of the inherent risks involved and notice when it is not well instructed in a group class setting (in which the teacher doesn't know every student's body, injuries, or abilities).

 If you're a teacher and you have the range and strength to perform the pose, you have to ask, "do all of my students understand what is needed here, do they have the pure range of motion, do they have the strength in their shoulders and serratus anterior, and can I instruct this in a way that everyone feels safe and supported?"

-Last thing- if someone of something tells you that a habit you have is perhaps unsafe or not beneficial, rather than getting defensive, look at the big picture.
+Last thing- if someone of something tells you that a movement you love is perhaps unsafe or not beneficial, rather than getting defensive, look at the big picture.
 Why is this unsafe for you?
 What restrictions do you have?
-Are they muscular or bone compression (i.e., you can't get full neck flexion because it's a structural issue which will not change!)?
 Do you lack strength or stability?
-If you lack the range of motion in the shoulders or strength to support yourself in headstand, these are separate things that can be cultivated over time.
+If you lack the range of motion in the shoulders or strength to support yourself in headstand, these are separate things that can be cultivated over time without doing the pose itself.
 If your neck vertebrae are fragile from previous injury, then it may not be worth it to take a risk.
 You only get one spine and one set of vertebrae (and discs!).
-Rather than seeing the pose as the end goal, look at the movements and ranges required to execute the pose and then ask yourself: am I so attached to a yoga asana that I am willing to risk my long term health?
+Rather than seeing the pose as the end goal, look at the movements and ranges required to execute the pose and then ask yourself: why am I so attached to this pose, and does it matter if I achieve it?
+Doesn't any version or regression of the pose count as the pose?
+Does it make you a better person, yogi, or teacher to do the "full pose?" ...Just my thoughts on that.